corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/packaging/cordappbuilder/_index.md

 ## Installation

-CorDapp Builder CLI can be installed from source, installed manually, or installed automatically.
-It can also be run from the source directory without installation.
+CorDapp Builder CLI can be installed installed manually, or installed automatically.

-### Source installation

-1. Clone the Corda 5 repository using `git clone https://github.com/corda/corda5.git`.
-2. In the root directory of the `corda5` repo, run `./gradlew tools:cordapp-builder:installDist`.
-3. Add `tools/cordapp-builder/build/install/cordapp-builder/bin` to your path.

 ### Manual installation